algobulls/algobulls_help_site/docs/member/faq.md

 ### vi.
 Will I be charged for virtual trading?
 Yes all virtual trading services such as backtesting, Paper Trading and tweaking a strategy have additional charges.
 However if you have subscribed to a package that covers these services, no additional charges will be involved.

-AlgoBulls is currently offering a free backtesting & paper trading service. <a href="https://app.algobulls.com/wallet?defaultCategory=free">Subscribe to this free plan</a> now.
+AlgoBulls is currently offering a free backtesting & paper trading service.
+[Subscribe to this free plan](https://app.algobulls.com/wallet?defaultCategory=free) now.

 ## 8. My Portfolio - Live Trading: